adrianBrands/Bakery/README.md

 ## Bakery project from Noroff

-### This project is targeting the process off working with authencitaction in javascript
+### This a simple project, targeting the process off working with authencitaction in javascript.